pragmatrix/BuildOnSave/README.md

 BuildOnSave is an extension for Visual Studio 2015 that builds the current solution as soon a file is saved, and in combination with the wonderful extension [SaveAllTheTime](https://visualstudiogallery.msdn.microsoft.com/ee676c7f-83e8-4ef8-87ab-22a95ae8f1d4), enables a live, background build experience while you type.

-Notes:

-- Runs with Visual Studio 2015 only, barely tested, and highly experimental.
+Features:

-- There is a menu named BuildOnSave in the Visual Studio menu bar.
+- There is a menu named BuildOnSave in the Visual Studio menu bar with options to disable BuildOnSave, build the whole solution in its active configuration, or the startup project only.
+The options are stored per solution.
-- An output "pane" is registered for BuildOnSave and also activated as soon a build starts.
+- An output "pane" is registered for BuildOnSave and activates as soon a build starts.
-- It's possible to automatically build the whole solution in its active configuration or a single project.
-This option is stored per solution.

 ## Download & Installation